 That having been said, I hate soccer.
 It’s boring to watch players run up and down the field, and nothing ever seems to happen.
+To me, soccer players do a lot of running for very little reward.

 As I watched Chastain, and her teammates celebrate I wondered how excited they must have felt in victory.
 It’s something few of us will understand.